 Jackery Explorer 240

-One of the front runners in the market of portable power stations is Jackery.
+Jackery is hands down one of the front runners when it comes to brand recognition and quality products in the portable power station market.
 The Jackery Explorer 240 caters to the needs of outdoor enthusiasts and homeowners alike.
 Whether you are camping in the backcountry or getting through a power outage, the Jackery Explorer 240 is an ideal choice for a portable power supply.

 This entry-level portable power station packs several useful features into a compact design.
 It supports wall outlet charging within 3.5 hours, car outlet charging within 5 hours, and solar charging within 5.5 hours using the available 60W SolarSaga solar panels.